cp/reflect-productivity/README.md

 * A Reflect account.
 * A [Reflect API token](https://app.reflect.io/tokens)
 * An idea of what you'd like to build (dashboard, report, etc.).
+* Node and NPM.

 ## Getting Started

 ### 0. Clone this Repo

+You'll also need to setup Gulp and all the dependencies for running some of these tools.

 ```bash
 $ git clone git@github.com:reflect/reflect-boilerplate.git